 - For best results, do not toss lettuce with dressing until just before serving as the dressing wilts the leaves.

 - Low in calories and an excellent source of vitamin A.

 - Tuck whole or shredded romaine leaves into your favorite sandwiches, including pita breads and wraps, for extra color and crunch.

 - Mix crisp romaine with softer lettuces, such as green or red leaf, then toss with your favorite KRAFT Dressing and OSCAR MAYER Real Bacon Bits.

 - Line serving plates or bowls with lettuce leaves for a special touch.
 A plate of appetizers, a JELL-O salad, or a potato or pasta salad will look even more appetizing.

 - Turn a Caesar salad into a main dish by adding grilled chicken breast strips.

-- Toss sturdy romaine leaves with your favorite PLANTERS Nuts and cut-up seasonal fruits or vegetables for a tasty side-dish salad.
+- Toss sturdy romaine leaves with your favorite nuts and cut-up seasonal fruits or vegetables for a tasty side-dish salad.

 Romaine Lettuce Recipes

 Summer Steak Salad

 Garden Chopped Salad Recipe